picosh/docs/posts/pgs.md

 ## Single-Page Applications

-pgs supports SPAs!
-Upload a `_redirects` file your project:
+We support SPAs!
+Upload a `_redirects` file to your project:

 ```
 /*  /index.html  200